-Program Cost: Partner sites must provide the program cost of between $17,500.00 and $18,500 to support the AmeriCorps member’s living stipend, health benefits, training, and coaching.
+Program Cost: Partner sites must provide the program cost of $20,000 to support the AmeriCorps member’s living stipend, health benefits, training, and coaching.

-AmeriCorps Member Support: AmeriCorps members are passionate and dedicated U.S. citizens who want to make a difference.
-Most AmeriCorps members have previous leadership and service experience but will spend their year “learning the ropes” volunteer management.
+AmeriCorps Member Support: Most AmeriCorps members have previous leadership and service experience but will spend their year “learning the ropes” volunteer management.
 Many have not previously worked in the nonprofit field.
 These individuals perform best with mentorship from the host site.

 Impact tracking: The AmeriCorps VIP program receives public funds, and we strive to demonstrate transparency and accountability in all we do to honor the public tax funds that support our work.
 Partner sites provide CalSERVES with important, on-the-ground reporting on program impacts.